Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Discussions

-\paragraph{Lack of quality-adaptive scaling in DPO.} The model's ability to distinguish preferences is inherently limited by its policy margin between positive and negative samples.
-Consequently, DPO~\cite{DPO_2023} struggles to effectively distinguish between high-quality (large score margin in this work) and low-quality (small score margin) preference pairs, contradicting the principle that high-quality examples should exert a greater influence on learning, while low-quality pairs should induce more conservative policy updates.
-Omni-DPO resolves this by introducing an external quality judge $w_{\text{qual}}$ via a scaling function over expert-assigned margins ($S_w\!-\!S_l$), which adaptively adjusts each pair's weight.
-This mechanism enables the model to modulate the learning signal based on sample quality, analogous to the use of proxy reward signals in PPO~\cite{PPO_2017} and GRPO~\cite{Deepseekmath_2024}, thus ensuring that higher quality examples are more likely to receive greater emphasis during policy optimization.
+\begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt] \item \textbf{Difficulty-agnostic weighting in DPO.} The gradient coefficient $GC_{\mathcal{A}}$ in DPO depends solely on the implicit reward margin $\Delta_{r}$.
+As a result, it cannot fully account for the varying difficulty of the on-policy samples.
+Even when the reference model $\pi_{\text{ref}}$ exhibits a sufficiently large log-probability gap, DPO will continue to apply strong updates if $\Delta_{r}$ is not large enough, potentially risking overfitting.
+In contrast, Uni-DPO addresses this limitation by introducing a performance-weighting term $w_{\text{perf}}$ into the objective and the focal term $(1-\sigma(\cdot))^{\gamma}$ into the gradient coefficient $GC$.
+This modification automatically downweights well-fitted examples and shifts the emphasis to more challenging cases. \item \textbf{Lack of quality-adaptive scaling in DPO.} The Gradient Coefficient $GC_{\mathcal{A}}$ in DPO is largely determined by the policy margin between positive and negative samples.
+The model's ability to distinguish preferences is inherently limited by its policy margin between positive and negative samples.
+Consequently, DPO struggles to effectively differentiate between high-quality (large score margin in this work) and low-quality (small score margin) preference pairs, contradicting the principle that high-quality examples should exert a greater influence on learning, while low-quality pairs should induce more conservative policy updates.
+Uni-DPO resolves this by introducing an external quality judge $w_{\text{qual}}$ via a scaling function over expert-assigned margins ($S_{w}\!-\!S_{l}$), which adaptively adjusts each pair's weight.
+This mechanism enables the model to modulate the learning signal based on sample quality, analogous to the use of proxy reward signals in PPO and GRPO, thus ensuring that higher quality examples are more likely to receive greater emphasis during policy optimization. \item \textbf{Uniform sample-level gradient magnitude.} In DPO, positive and negative samples in a pair share the same update strength (\myie{$GC^{y^{+}}_{\text{DPO}}\! = \!GC^{y^{-}}_{\text{DPO}}$}), which overlooks the fact that different examples may need different levels of adjustment.
+PPO and GRPO solve this by assigning each sample its coefficient $GC_{\mathcal{A}}$ through advantage estimation.
+In Uni-DPO, we take a similar approach by adding a calibrated negative log-likelihood loss $\mathcal{L}_{\text{c-NLL}}$ applied selectively to high-quality, difficult positive samples.
+Thus, the incorporation of the c-NLL loss naturally enables the model to extract more information from high-quality positive samples and thereby enhance overall learning performance.
+Although this mechanism does not achieve the sample-level granularity of GRPO, it allows positive and negative samples to be assigned different weights based on their differing qualities, enabling the model to effectively leverage information from high-quality positive samples and thereby enhance overall learning performance. \end{itemize}